uruchira/angular-coding-test/README.md

 ## How to run

-Downoload or clone the project and go into the 'angular-coding-test' project typing `cd angular-coding-test` in terminal.
+Downoload or clone the project and go into the 'angular-coding-test' folder typing `cd angular-coding-test` in terminal.
 Then run `npm install`.
 Finally run the dev server.

+cd angular-coding-test
+npm install
+ng serve

 ## Development server